nbeddows/meen/README.md

 5. Change directory to mach-emu: `cd mach-emu`.
 6. Run the unit tests: `./run-mach_emu-unit-tests.sh [--gtest_filter ${gtest_filter}]`.<br>

-Python:
+**C++ - RP2040 (armv6-m)**

+When running a cross compiled build the binaries need to be uploaded to the host machine before they can be executed.
+This example will assume you are deploying the UF2 file from a Raspberry Pi.
+1. Create an Arm Linux binary distribution: see building a binary development package.
+2. Copy the distribution to the arm machine: `scp build/MinSizeRel/mach_emu-v1.6.2-Linux-6.2.0-39-generic-armv6-bin.tar.gz ${user}@raspberrypi:mach_emu-v1.6.2.tar.gz`.
+3. Ssh into the arm machine: `ssh ${user}@raspberrypi`.
+4. Extract the meen-hw archive copied over via scp: `tar -xzf mach_emu-v1.6.2.tar.gz`.
+5. Hold down the `bootsel` button on the pico and plug in the usb cable into the usb port of the Raspberry Pi then release the `bootsel` button.
+6. Echo the attached `/dev` device (this should show up as `sdb1` for example): `dmesg | tail`.
+7. Create a mount point (if not done already): `sudo mkdir /mnt/pico`.
+8. Mount the device: `sudo mount /dev/sdb1 /mnt/pico`.
+Run `ls /mnt/pico` to confirm it mounted.
+9. Copy the uf2 image to the pico: `cp mach_emu-v1.6.2-Linux-6.2.0-39-generic-armv6-bin/bin/mach_emu_test.uf2 /mnt/pico`
+10. You should see a new device `ttyACM0`: `ls /dev` to confirm.
+11. Install minicom (if not done already): `sudo apt install minicom`.
+12. Run minicom to see test output: `minicom -b 115200 -o -D /dev/ttyACM0`.
+    You should see the test output running at 1 second intervals.
+13. Quit minicom once done: `ctrl-a, x, enter`
+14. Unmount the device: `sudo umount /mnt/pico`.

+**Python**:
 - `tests\source\meen_test\test_Machine.py -v [-k ${python_filter}]`.

-**Note**: the `Cpu8080` and `8080Exm` tests will take a while to complete, especially with Python.
+**Note**: the `CpuTest` and `8080Exm` tests will take a while to complete, especially with Python.
 For the C++ unit tests the command line option --gtest_filter can be used to run a subset of the tests and under Python the -k option can be used for the same effect.
 - `artifacts\Release\x86_64\bin\mach_emu_test --gtest_filter=*:-*8080*:*CpuTest*`: run all tests except the i8080 test suites.
 - `tests\source\meen_test\test_Machine.py -v -k MachineTest`: run all tests except the i8080 test suites.